absginc/fskhttp/README.md

 * **Modular**: Drop‑in HTTP API for any system needing tone‑based data exchange.
 * **Efficient**: Offloads audio encoding/decoding, letting bots focus on logic and encryption.
-* **Extensible**: Layers above handle encryption, framing, and routing—FSKHTTP just handles the audio layer.
+* **Extensible**: Layers above handle encryption, framing, and routing.
+FSKHTTP handles the audio layer.

 Use FSKHTTP as your microservice for reliable, tone‑based signaling between machines, bots, or any application requiring an FSK channel, utilized simply over HTTP.